contains the active ingredient bromazepam

 Ask your doctor if you have any questions why LEXOTAN has been prescribed for you.

-In general, benzodiazepines such as LEXOTAN should be taken for short periods only (for example 2 - 4 weeks).
+In general, benzodiazepines such as LEXOTAN should be taken for short time periods only (for example 2 to 4 weeks).
 Continuous

 long-term use is not recommended unless advised by your doctor.